bovan01/nkp-automation/README.md

 # nkp-automation

-The objective of this project is to provide guidance on using gitops to manage NKP Management Cluster resources like:
+The objective of this github repo is to provide an example on using gitops & nkp's fluxCD to automate management of NKP Management Cluster resources such as:
 - Workspaces & Projects
 - RBAC
 - Clusters
 - Appdeployments

+In this example, NKP automation will occur & be limited to the 'wolves' workspace & its projects, 'red' & 'gray'.

-Simply apply the following manifest to apply this to the cluster.
+Apply the following manifest to the NKP Management Cluster.
-> Note: Make changes to the workspaces, projects, rbac and clusters to be created as required
+**NOTE: Make changes to the resources (workspaces, project, rbac, clusters & appdeployments) as necessary to meet desired needs.
+Any secrets with PC or registry credentials will be applied directly in the given workspace namespace of the NKP Management Cluster.**

 ```
+kubectl apply -f - <<EOF
 apiVersion: source.toolkit.fluxcd.io/v1
 kind: GitRepository
 metadata:
-  name: nkp-automation
+  name: nkp-wolves-automation
   namespace: kommander
 spec:
   interval:  5s